 Republicans held the seat without much competition until the past decade.
 In 2011, a six-term Republican incumbent was caught trying to set up an extramarital tryst and opted not to seek reelection; Democrat Karlee Macer won the seat in 2012 and held onto it with increasingly comfortable winning margins, running without opposition in 2018.
 She flirted with a run for governor in 2020, but decided against it while also opting not to seek another term in the House, where she labored in a badly outnumbered minority for her entire tenure.

 Macer’s successor is Renee Pack, a community liaison in the Wayne Township school district and real estate agent who lost a bid for Wayne Township trustee in 2014, her first run for political office.
 Republicans didn’t field a candidate nor did any other Democrats contest the primary, providing Pack with a clear shot that is highly unusual in an open legislative district.
-Her Facebook campaign page includes posts supporting an increase in the minimum wage, repeal of right-to-work laws and more support for Indiana teachers as well as announcements of her endorsements, including those from Macer, several incumbent Democratic legislators and the Indiana AFL-CIO.
+Her Facebook campaign page included posts supporting an increase in the minimum wage, repeal of right-to-work laws and more support for Indiana teachers as well as announcements of her endorsements, including those from Macer, several incumbent Democratic legislators and the Indiana AFL-CIO.